Updated December 2022

 4. Understanding of elder abuse, warning signs

 The World Health Organization has published some alarming data from a 2017 study on elder abuse, which spanned 28 countries from diverse regions.
-That study found that 1 in 6 people, aged 60 and over, experienced abuse in the previous year.
+That study found that one in six people aged 60 and over experienced abuse in the previous year.

 The most common form of abuse was psychological, followed by physical abuse, financial abuse, neglect, and sexual abuse.